tomburgoyne/cross_browser_webdriverio/readme.md

 ### Test data

-Any test data should be added to the `test/data` folder a need to be in the file format of `<name>.data.json`.
+Any test data should be added to the `test/data` folder and needs to be in the file format of `<name>.data.json`.

 ### Running tests